wp-plus/wp-oop-base/README.md

 ### Manual Installation

 1. Download the library
-2. Place it in your `wp-content/plugins/` directory
+2. Place it in your `wp-content/plugins/wp-oop-base/` directory
+3. Activate the plugin through the WordPress admin

+### Must-Use Plugin Installation

+For must-use plugin functionality (automatically loaded, before regular plugins):

+1. Follow the installation steps above
-3. Optionally, move `wp-oop-base.php` to `wp-content/mu-plugins/` for must-use plugin functionality
+2. Copy (or move) `wp-oop-base.php` to `wp-content/mu-plugins/`
+3. Keep all other files in `wp-content/plugins/wp-oop-base/`

+The bootstrap file will automatically detect the correct paths whether it's running as a regular plugin or must-use plugin.

 ## Quick Start